Introduction to Visual Studio Code

 How will this technology help you in career growth?

-With new and emerging technologies, and new frameworks being used by the softwares, this brings into play a great variety of code effectiveness.
+With new and emerging technologies, and new frameworks being used by the software, this brings into play a great variety of code effectiveness.
 These emerging technologies are a sure thing that is to be added into the Visual Studio Code and its extensions.
-The developers, testers, data administrators, both old and newbies, can equally use it and that too very effectively.
-The people who are into this industry might find it a bit tough to learn this new technology, considering their use of more manual modes of code-logic.
+The developers, testers, data administrators, both old and newbies, can equally use it, and that too very effectively.
+The people who are into this industry might find it a bit tough to learn this new technology, considering their use of more manual modes of code logic.

 With advancements in technology day-by-day, Visual Studio Code is going to play a pivotal role in the development of software.
 With its ever-evolving features and soon-to-be-added new settings, which will enable users to work with it from anywhere, it is certainly “THE THING” to keep one ahead of everyone in this ever-increasing IT market.